 Improvements to London’s Congestion Charge

-The proposal to extend the operating hours of the Congestion Charge as part of the Mayor’s Streetspace Plan is long overdue and, alongside expanding and strengthening the Ultra and Low Emission Zones, will help deliver a transformation on our streets that is desperately needed.
+The proposal to extend the operating hours of the Congestion Charge as part of the Mayor of London’s Streetspace Plan is long overdue and, alongside expanding and strengthening the Ultra and Low Emission Zones, will help deliver a transformation on our streets that is desperately needed.

-The Mayor and the government do not need reminding that they have a legal and moral duty to take all the action they can to improve air quality and rid the city of illegal air pollution.
-This must include making these changes permanent at the earliest opportunity and ensuring that the capital is on a fast-track to a healthier future, free from toxic air.
+The Mayor of London and the government do not need reminding that they have a legal and moral duty to take all the action they can to improve air quality and rid London of illegal air pollution.
+Action must include making these changes permanent at the earliest opportunity and ensuring that the capital is on a fast-track to a healthier future, free from toxic air.